4 Evolutionary Change Outside of Natural Selection

 Figure 2: Gene flow occurs when an individual migrates from one population to another.
 This results in non-adaptive evolution.

 There are many examples of populations evolving through gene flow.
 An appreciation of gene flow can help us understand the global distribution of HIV resistance in humans.
 The CCR5 mutation confers resistance to some forms of HIV, yet is not most common in areas with a high prevalence of HIV and AIDS.
-The mutation is relatively new: biochemical and biogeographic evidence suggest an origin in Northern Europe approximately 1,200 years ago.
+The mutation is relatively new: biochemical and biogeographic evidence suggests an origin in Northern Europe approximately 1,200 years ago.
 However, the mutation was distributed globally long before HIV and AIDS were relevant to human health.
-In fact, the mutation’s distribution pattern mirrors the Viking migration of the 9th through 11th centuries.
+The mutation’s distribution pattern mirrors the Viking migration of the 9th through 11th centuries.
 Thus, we can hypothesize that Vikings carried the mutation with them as they conquered new territories, and passed the mutation to their descendants.
 But why was this genetic feature prevalent in Vikings?
-It could be due to a mutation that was advantageous.
+It could be due to an advantageous mutation.
 It could have been due to the Founder’s effect.

 Mutation